soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Rolling plan
 :   Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Repository design and development.
 It keeps track of any developments and changes on a technical, stakeholder group level or at EUSO/JRC.

-documentation:SensorthingsAPI
+documentation:SensorThings API
-:   [SensorthingsAPI](https://www.ogc.org/standard/sensorthings/){target=_blank} (STA) is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
+:   [SensorThingsAPI](https://www.ogc.org/standard/sensorthings/){target=_blank} (STA) is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.

 documentation:Sensor Observation Service
 :   [Sensor Observation Service](https://www.ogc.org/standard/sos/){target=_blank} (SOS) is a formalised protocol to exchange sensor data between entities, maintained at Open Geospatial Consortium.